Los Angeles Cocaine Defense Attorneys

 No one defense will fit all cocaine crimes, however.
 Your case is unique, and finding the best defense strategy will require an in-depth investigation led by experienced attorneys.
 While you do have the right to a public defender, he or she will likely not have the attention you need.
 Public defenders are largely overworked, and often cannot give clients more than a few hours, or even minutes, of their time.
 Thankfully, a public defender is not your only option.

-If you have been charged with a cocaine-related crime, then you are likely in a state of shock and fear.
+If you have been charged with a cocaine-related crime, including manufacturing or distribution, then you are likely in a state of shock and fear.
 Depending on the charges brought against you, you could be facing decades behind bars.
 Even a lighter sentence could keep you in prison for four or five years.
 If you want the best possible outcome, which may be an acquittal, then you need help from experienced L.A. drug crime defense attorneys.
 Call our firm, Werksman Jackson & Quinn LLP, at (213) 688-0460 to work with the best.

 Recent Case Results